Kanchan1599/ANS/wiAddNewVMTemplate.md

 ## Template validation in vcenter

--Step 1.1
+- Step 1.1

   - customer should make new vm template available in vcenter.

--Step 1.2
+- Step 1.2

   - all the changes or modifition to the template will be in customer scope.

--Step 1.3
+- Step 1.3

   - root password on the template should be same as for the existing template.

 ## Step 2